SCWells72/sirono-common/README.md

 * `toIds(rawIds)` - Converts an untyped collection of IDs to a typed collection of IDs.
 This is particularly useful when used with `MultiMap` because of the untyped nature of its keys and values, e.g.
   `SELECT Id FROM Account WHERE Id IN :CollectionUtil.toIds(contactsByAccountId.keySet())`.
-* `toStrings(values)` - Converts a collection of arbtrarily typed data into string values.
+* `toStrings(values)` - Converts a collection of arbitrarily typed data into string values.
 This is particularly useful when used with `String.format()`.
 * `toTypedList(sourceValues, targetValues)` - Converts an untyped list of values into a typed list of values.
 This is particularly useful when used with `MultiMap` because of the untyped nature of its keys and values, e.g.